Referee Training Course Manual - Section 2

 - Faults in croquet strokes

-- Definitions of Qualified and Authorised Referees (by default all Qualified Referees are Authorised for CA tournaments).
+- Definitions of Qualified and Authorised Referees (by default all Qualified Referees are Authorised for Croquet England tournaments).
 Authorised Referees can be authorised to act on request, or placed in charge of a specific game or games.
 A referee on request is inactive until called upon, then remains active until they have dealt with the situation.

 - R4 deals with very limited powers of an Inactive (used to be called Spectator) Referee